The alarm from my cell phone awakened me, telling me it was already 6:00 AM.

 As an employee of Central Philippine University and with my salary, I could only afford to buy an old car.

-My family and I are grateful to Dr. and Mrs. Melvin Mangana for sharing Ted with us.
+My family and I thank Dr. and Mrs Melvin Mangana for sharing Ted.
 Ted came at the right time.

 He became Jadyn’s service in attending school and the Kid Zone at the University Church.
 Ted provided comfort and safety for Jadyn and the rest of the family.